oroinc/documentation/commerce/frontstore_guide/orders/re-order.rst

    .. image:: /frontstore_guide/img/orders/reorder_4.png

-.. note:: As the product quantity may have changed since the time of the original order submission, a customer will be notified upon any differences occurred in stock.
+.. note:: As the product quantity may have changed since the time of the original order submission, a customer will be notified of any differences occurred in stock.

    .. image:: /frontstore_guide/img/orders/reorder_5.png